iXerxes/OSTWButtonHandler/README.md

    - I want to add 1 to a number for a single-click;
    - And add 2 to a number for a double-click.

-   When double-clicking, both the single-click action and the double-click action will be triggered if the specified hold length
+   When double-clicking, both the single-click action and the double-click action will be triggered if the specified hold length is less than the multi-click timeout.

 3. *Slightly minor, but expected* - Trying to rapidly trigger an action with a button press wont work due to the multi-click timeout.
-   - For example: If you want to quickly trigger a double-click action multiple, you have to wait the duration of multi-click timeout before you can double-click again.
+   - For example: If you want to quickly trigger a double-click action multiple times, you have to wait the duration of multi-click timeout before you can double-click again.

 4. I made it.